-There are in fact not one but three different Wechsler Intelligence Scales; each designed in a manner to perfectly measure the Intelligence Quotient of subjects belonging to different age groups.
+There are three different Wechsler Intelligence Scales; each designed in a manner to perfectly measure the Intelligence Quotient of subjects belonging to different age groups.

 These tests, designed by famous psychologist Dr. David Wechsler, are known as the Wechsler Scales.
 There is a separate scale for adults, children, and pre-schoolers.

 Watch Wechsler Scale On Video

 The previously designed IQ tests became insufficient to measure the human intelligence of different levels which is also influenced by outside factors.
 David Wechsler than designed, what became known as, the Wechsler-Bellevue Intelligence Scale (WBIS), also called the Wechsler Scale.

 After a few years, Wechsler further refined this IQ test and came up with WAIS or Wechsler Adult Intelligence Scale that was fit to measure the Intelligence Quotient of adults.
 This scale, however, was unfit to assess the intelligence of children of different ages.
 Moreover, Wechsler became curious about the development of Intelligence in the human brain since the time of the individual’s birth.